-In the beginning, you can easily set up a WooCommerce store using WordPress without resorting to a managed WooCommerce hosting provider.
-However, once business goes up, PHP calls to the backend go up as well, resulting in slow product pages and user experience in general.
+It’s easy to initially setup a WooCommerce store using WordPress without resorting to a managed WooCommerce hosting provider.
+Once the business takes off though, PHP calls to the backend go up as well, resulting in slow product pages and user experience in general.

 Your cloud/managed server hosting provider, although offering premium support, does not have deep enough expertise in WordPress or WooCommerce, doesn’t know the technical details of your business and cares for neither.